 He has previously chaired the State Bar of Texas’ Appellate Section, the Houston Bar Appellate Section, and the Council of Chairs of the State Bar.
 He has been named a Texas Super Lawyer and one of the top 100 lawyers in the Houston region.
 He has been listed in Best Lawyers in America for Insurance Law and Appellate Practice and in Chambers USA Leading Lawyers for Business-Insurance.
 He is also listed as “Go-To” lawyer for Insurance Coverage Disputes on Linkedin.
 He is a sustaining member of the Product Liability Advisory Council.

-Randy received his undergraduate B.A. degree magna cum laude from Georgetown University in Washington, D.C. and received his J.D. from the University of Texas School of Law, where he was on the Texas Law Review and won the Hildebrand Moot Court Championship.
-Prior to law school, Randy worked for the U. S. Senate Nutrition Committee and the U. S. Supreme Court.
+Randy received his undergraduate B.A. degree magna cum laude from Georgetown University in Washington, D.C. and received his J.D. from the University of Texas School of Law, where he was a member of the Texas Law Review.
+He won two senior moot court competitions, including the law school’s premier competition, the Hildebrand Moot Court Championship.

 In addition to teaching appellate brief writing in law schools for almost 30 years, Randy has written dozens of amicus briefs for groups including API, PLAC, IADC, and numerous Fortune 200 companies.
 In law school, Randy not only wrote for the Texas Law Review, he also won best brief competitions.
 In high school, he won two writing competitions.
 Prior to law school, Randy worked as a writer and editor for both the U.S. Senate Nutrition Committee and the U.S. Supreme Court.